omaraflak/Android-Camera2-Library/README.md

 # EZCam [ ![Download](https://api.bintray.com/packages/omaflak/maven/ezcam/images/download.svg) ](https://bintray.com/omaflak/maven/ezcam/_latestVersion)

-EZCam is an Android library that simplifies the use of Camera 2 API.
+EZCam is an Android library that simplifies the use of Camera 2 API for a basic usage.

 # Dependencie